muggy8/improbable/from-me-to-me/XsCMjlrV.md

 There was no fear in my heart, only discomfort and disgust.

-As I sat there in shock of the atrocity before my eyes, I noticed something moving in the corner of my eyes.
+As I sat there in shock of the nightmare before my eyes, I noticed something moving in the corner of my eyes.

 Turning my eyes towards the source of the motion, I noticed Phanna being persued my a group of elves.